 The Company's LTL subsidiary is a party to several class action litigations alleging violations of the state of California's wage and hour laws with respect to its driver employees.
 Plaintiffs allege failure to provide drivers with required meal breaks and rest breaks.
 Plaintiffs seek to recover unspecified monetary damages, penalties, interest and attorneys' fees.
 The primary case is Jose Alberto Fonseca Pina, et al. v.
 Con-way Freight Inc., et al. (the "Pina case").
 The Pina case was initially filed in November 2009 in Monterey County Superior Court and was removed to the U.S. District Court of California, Northern District.
-The Company has reached an agreement to settle the Pina case, which has been tentatively approved by the court, and no interested parties have timely filed objections to the proposed settlement.
+The Company has reached an agreement to settle the Pina case and the settlement has been approved by the Court.
 The Company has accrued the full amount of the proposed settlement.

-8. Earnings Per Share
+9. Earnings Per Share